Children's Advocacy Resource Center

 · “The Road Ahead,” for children ages six to twelve who are in an out-of-home placement, explaining to the child the possible results of their court proceedings;

 · “Being a Kid Isn't Easy,” addressing the emotional issues children encounter when their parents are divorcing; and

 · “Planning Your Future,” intended for children over twelve who are either anticipating or involved in aging out of the foster care system.
-(NOTE: "Planning Your Future" is currently being updated and will be available at a later date.)
+Focuses on resources in northeast Kansas.

 Thanks to the Legacy of Justice Foundation!

 Alex Goes to Court, designed to help children understand the court procedures involved in Child-In-Need-of-Care (CINC) cases, has been a hugely popular coloring book for children and tool for Guardians ad Litem.